-A dam will be constructed in the Long Sault Rapids at the head of Barnhart Island.
+A dam will be constructed on the Long Sault Rapids at the head of Barnhart Island.

-Dykes and associated works will be provided as may be necessary in both the Province of Ontario and the State of New York.
+Dykes and associated works will be provided as may be necessary in both New York State and the Province of Ontario.

 All the works in the pool below the control dam will be designed to provide for full Lake Ontario level.